-Shares of Sallie Mae Common Stock that are entitled to vote and are represented at the Special Meeting by properly executed proxies received and not properly revoked will be voted at the Special Meeting in the manner directed on such proxies.
+Shares of Sallie Mae Common Stock that are entitled to vote and are represented at the Special Meeting by properly executed proxies received prior to the vote at the Special Meeting and not revoked will be voted at the Special Meeting in the manner directed on such proxies.
 Shares may be voted in person or by proxy.
-Any proxy given by a Record Holder may be revoked by the person giving such proxy at any time before the closing of the polls by executing a new proxy or voting in person his or her shares at the Special Meeting.
+A Record Holder may execute a new proxy or vote in person his or her shares at the Special Meeting.
 At the Special Meeting, the Chairman of the Board shall designate the time that the polls shall close.
-Only those proxies received and not properly revoked or votes cast prior to the closing of the polls shall be valid.
+Only those proxies received or votes cast prior to the closing of the polls shall be valid.